 Finance Agency regulations also govern the eligibility requirements of our Independent directors.
 Each Independent director, and each nominee to an Independent directorship, must be a U.S. citizen and bona fide resident of our District.
 At least two of our Independent directors must be designated by our Board as public interest directors.
 Public interest Independent directors must have more than four years' experience representing consumer or community interest in banking services, credit needs, housing, or consumer financial protections.
 All other Independent directors must have knowledge of or experience in one or more of the following areas: auditing and accounting; derivatives; financial management; organizational management; project development; risk management practices; and the law.
-Our Board of Directors nominates candidates for Independent directorships.
-Directors, officers, employees, attorneys, or agents of the FHLB are permitted to support directly or indirectly the nomination or election of a particular individual for an Independent directorship.
+Our Board of Directors nominates candidates for Independent directly the nomination or election of a particular individual for an Independent directorship.